Extending the Kubernetes API: A comprehensive guide to Custom Resource Definitions (CRDs)

 With the proper metrics and monitoring in place, you'll have the insight you need to ensure your Custom Resource Definitions are performing as expected and meeting the needs of your users.

-Best Practices and Tips for CRDs
+Best practices and tips for CRDs

 So you’ve designed your first CRD and are ready to deploy it.
 Congratulations!
 Now it’s time to think about best practices to ensure your CRD is robust, scalable, and easy to maintain.
 Here are some tips to keep in mind:

-Design for Backward Compatibility
+Design for backward compatibility

 Think about versioning your CRD from the start.
 Adding a version field to your spec allows clients to specify what version of the CRD they want to use.
 This way, you can make non-breaking changes to your CRD without worrying about upgrading all clients at once.